 If the person does not have a WWC Card, but has applied for one, they can use their receipt to prove that they have a pending application.
-A person is permitted to work with children if they have lodged an application, even though they may not have been issued with a WWC card.
+A person is permitted to work with children if they have lodged an application, even though they may not have been issued with a WWC Card.

-However, a person cannot work with a pending application if they have a conviction or pending charge for a Class 1 offence or have been issued with an Interim Negative Notice.
+However, a person cannot work with a pending application if they have a conviction or pending charge for a Class 1 offence or have been issued with an Interim Negative Notice or

+Negative Notice.
 You can check the status of their application on the WWC website.

-Does a self-employed individual have to show you their WWC Card?
+Does a self-employed individual have to show me their WWC Card?

-Whilst there is no legal obligation for a self-employed individual to show you their WWC Card, it is strongly recommended that you ask to see and verify that the person has a valid card.
-If the individual is unable or unwilling to produce their WWC Card, then due consideration should be given to not engage their services and seek another provider who does have a WWC Card.
+Whilst there is no legal obligation for a self-employed individual to show you their WWC Card, it is strongly recommended that you ask to see and verify that the person has a valid Card.
+If the individual is unable or unwilling to produce their WWC Card, then due consideration should be given as to whether you wish to use their services or seek another provider who does have a WWC Card.

-Must an individual, who is employed / engaged by an organisation, show you their WWC Card?
+Must an individual, who is employed / engaged by an organisation, show me their WWC Card?